RubyMetric/rbenv-for-windows/README.md

 ### For common users

+First, input and run these commands in your terminal:

 ```PowerShell
 # Customize the location you want to install to,
 # preferably without spaces, as it has not been tested